ychang49265/precourse-unit-1/windows-os.md

    `nvm ls`

-   You should see the the something similar to the image below in your terminal.
+   You should see something similar to the image below in your terminal.

    ![wsl-nvm-ls](https://github.com/CodesmithLLC/precourse-part-1/blob/master/docs/assets/images/wsl-nvm-ls-14160.png)